hpehl/community-template/README.md

 With issue and pull request templates, you can customize and standardize the information you'd like contributors to include when they open issues and pull requests in your repository.
 While these templates are not required for all repositories, they can help enforce standards and avoid burdensome information retrieval.

 This repository does not contain templates for issues and pull requests.
-Please read the official documentation and follow the guides there to enable issue and pull request templates for your repository.
+Please read the official documentation and follow the guides to enable issue and pull request templates for your repository.

 **References:**